libvips/pyvips/_sources/intro.rst.txt

     image = pyvips.Image.new_from_file('some-image.jpg', access='sequential')

 :meth:`.Image.new_from_file` can load any image file supported by libvips.
+When you load an image, only the header is fetched from the file.
+Pixels will not be read until you have built a pipeline of operations and connected it to an output.

+When you load, you can hint what type of access you will need.
 In this example, we will be accessing pixels top-to-bottom as we sweep through the image reading and writing, so `sequential` access mode is best for us.
 The default mode is ``random`` which allows for full random access to image pixels, but is slower and needs more memory.
-See :class:`.enums.Access` for full details on the various modes available.
+See :class:`.enums.Access` for details on the various modes available.

-You can also load formatted images from memory, create images that wrap C-style memory arrays held as Python buffers, or make images from constants.
+You can also load formatted images from memory with :meth:`.Image.new_from_buffer`, create images that wrap C-style memory arrays held as Python buffers with :meth:`.Image.new_from_memory`, or make images from constants with :meth:`.Image.new_from_array`.
+You can also create custom sources and targets that link image processing pipelines to your own code, see `Custom sources and targets`_.

 The next line::

     image *= [1, 2, 1]

-Multiplying the image by an array constant uses one array element for each image band.
+Multiplies the image by an array constant using one array element for each image band.
 This line assumes that the input image has three bands and will double the middle band.
 For RGB images, that's doubling green.

-There are the usual range of arithmetic operator overloads.
+There is a full set arithmetic operator `Overloads`_, so you can compute with entire images just as you would with single numbers.

 Next we have::